DP-Hype: Federated Differentially Private Hyperparameter Search: Evaluation

 \section{Evaluation}

-In this section, we provide further insights on how \tool{} is implemented in the distributed learning framework Flower, and present our empirical evaluation on benchmark data sets in iid as well as multiple non-iid scenarios.
+In this section, we provide further insights on how \tool{} is implemented in the federated learning framework Flower, and present our empirical evaluation on benchmark data sets in iid and non-iid scenarios.
+These experiments are focused on the privacy-utility trade-off and the resource consumption of \tool{}.
+Additional ablations are moved to \Cref{app:rawlosses,app:featherscomp,app:parabaseline} due to space limitations.